 • It should be at most 2,500 words.

-• Submit to hrs53 at cam.ac.uk either as a pdf typeset in EB Garamond with line height 1.5, justified margins, font-size 12, and wide margins with space for comments.1
+• It should be emailed to hrs53 at cam.ac.uk as a pdf typeset in EB Garamond with line height 1.5, justified margins, font-size 12, and wide margins with space for comments.1

 • explain and frame what the question is getting at (in the introduction),